 The Scientifically Proven Benefits And Tips For Reading To Babies and children.

-How reading has a lifelong impact on your baby's development.
+How reading has a lifelong impact on your baby's development (the science).

 Tips for Reading with to your Baby

 - Number 1 on the list is, of course; Read Before you Sleep or When you were born

 - Read every day.
 Get the routine down early.

 - Read with emotion.
 Hugs, kisses and tickles work nicely here

 - Pick sturdy books.
 Suitable for chewing on if they can't rip the pages

 - Plan a particular reading time.
 For me, it's definitely at bedtime, so they go to sleep happy after I tell my kids I love them.